Send A Ball Shark Tank Net Worth 2023

 Send A Ball after the Shark Tank Pitch

-Despite facing competition from imitators, Send a Ball remains unique as the first business to establish itself in this niche market, which has contributed to their success.
+Despite facing competition from imitators, Send a Ball remains unique as the first business to establish itself in this niche market, which has contributed to its success.

 They have applied for a patent, as mentioned on their website.
 The Send a Ball story is a testament to the fact that it is possible to bounce back from a Shark Tank rejection.